| Asphalt Air Blowing Process |

 The chemistry of the blowing process

-particularly important; they not only account for about 60% of the oxygen in blown
+esters is particularly important; they not only account for about 60% of the

 e-asphalt.com